Website Crawler API Documentation

 Rate limiting

 Our crawler is multi threaded and asynchronous.
 However, to make sure that the API is not misused, WC free plan processes one request every 10 second and the number of the links it processes per day is per your plan.
-Make sure your application makes one request every 3 second if you're using the paid plan for 15 or 20 seconds if you're using our free plan.
+Make sure your application makes one request every 3 second if you've bought the paid plan, or 15 or 20 seconds if you're using our free plan.

 Integration example